vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 #### Registering custom URLs to be serviced by the external endpoint

-Now that we have registered an external endpoint, we can create custom URLs in Cloud Director to be serviced by this external endpoint.
-To put it in other words, we need to create a rule in Cloud Director for which requests will be proxied to the external endpoint for processing.
-And the way to do that is to create an API filter in Cloud Director.
+Now that we have registered an external endpoint, we can create custom URLs in VMware Cloud Director to be serviced by this external endpoint.
+To put it in other words, we need to create a rule in VMware Cloud Director for which requests will be proxied to the external endpoint for processing.
+And the way to do that is to create an API filter in VMware Cloud Director.

 Creating an API filter is done with the following API call ([more info](#api-filter)):